thephpleague/uri-src/docs/components/7.0/data-path.md

 $binaryPath->isBinaryData(); //returns true
 ~~~

-## Modifying the path properties
+## Modifying the Properties

-### Update the Data URI parameters
+### Data URI Parameters Update

 Since we are dealing with a data and not just a URI, the only property that can be modified are its optional parameters.

-To set new parameters you should use the `withParameters` method:
+To set new parameters, you should use the `withParameters` method:

 ~~~php
 $path = DataPath::new('text/plain;charset=us-ascii,Hello%20World%21');